-- Challenging of business and strategic processes The Risks Control Division challenges the annual work plans, based on the Bank's strategic plan, as well as regular capital management planning.
-The Division, in coordination with business units, also monitors heat maps to identify major risks associated with operations of the various divisions, monitor and mitigate such risks and their impact on realization of business plans. - Approval process for new product / activity The launch of a new product or activity at the Bank (as well as revision of an existing one) in order to achieve business targets has the potential for deviating from the specified risk management and control framework and in particular, from the risk appetite.
-Therefore, the Bank's Board of Directors and management have set policy, which sets out how the Bank addresses a new product or activity, used by the Bank to assess the impact of launching the new product or activity on the entire list of risks mapped by the Bank, the technology and accounting aspects associated with such launch.
-The effect of the new product / activity on the Bank's current risk profile determines how it would be approved: those having material effect on the Bank's risk profile are approved by the Board of Directors. - Risks surveys periodic processes whereby risks surveys are conducted in various areas: both in operating areas and related to compliance and internal control.
+- Challenging of business and strategic processes The Risks Control Division challenges the annual work plans, based on the Bank's strategic plan.
+The Division also monitors heat maps to identify major risks associated with operations of the various divisions, monitor and mitigate such risks and their impact on realization of business plans. - Approval process for new product / activity The launch of a new product or activity at the Bank (as well as revision of an existing one) in order to achieve business targets has the potential for deviating from the specified risks management and control framework and in particular, from the risk appetite.
+Therefore, the Bank's Board of Directors and management have specified, in the policy on risks management framework, how the Bank addresses a new product or activity, used by the Bank to assess the impact of launching the new product or activity on the entire list of risks mapped by the Bank, including reference to operating, technology and accounting aspects associated with such launch.
+The effect of the new product / activity on the Bank's current risk profile determines how it would be approved: those having material effect on the Bank's risk profile are approved by the Board of Directors.

+- Risks surveys periodic processes whereby risks surveys are conducted in various areas: both in operating areas and related to compliance and internal controls.
 These surveys are supporting tools for dynamic, active management of the risks map. - Debriefs and ad-hoc tests A continuous internal process maintained by the various lines of defense conducts debriefs and ad-hoc tests, following internal or external events, including events which occur in the global banking system.
 Learning lessons from these events, to be applied by the Bank.
 Material debriefs conducted with regard to risks management are brought for discussion by the Bank's Board of Directors. - Reporting chain Risks communication is a key pillar of the Bank's capacity to manage its risks.
-The Bank has a reporting chain procedure which stipulates the required reports under normal conditions, in a state of alert and under stress (emergency) conditions between all lines of defense specified by the Bank, as needed and in conformity with potential situations. - Emergency conduct The Bank has policy documents and structured procedures to ensure business continuity in times of emergency, both systemic emergencies, such as: geo-political event, earthquake etc. and Bank-specific events, such as: failure of Bank systems.
+The Bank has a specified set of reports, in the policy on risks management framework, specifying the required reports under normal conditions, in a state of alert and under stress (emergency) conditions between all lines of defense specified by the Bank, as needed and in conformity with potential situations. - Emergency conduct The Bank has policy documents and structured procedures to ensure business continuity in times of emergency, both systemic emergencies, such as: geo-political event, earthquake etc. and Bank-specific events, such as: failure of Bank systems.
 The Bank also has a procedure for business activity in case of a financial stress event in the markets.
-Special emergency forums would be activated at the Bank by the risks managers in case of occurrence, or potential occurrence, of such events related to credit, market and interest risks in the bank portfolio and liquidity risks.
+Special emergency forums would be activated at the Bank by the risks managers in case of occurrence, or potential occurrence, of such events related to credit, market and liquidity risk.
 Policy documents and procedures prepared by Bank units establish potential emergency plans which the Bank could activate should such events occur. - Training Maintaining a comprehensive training system, consisting of different means, including: remote eLearning kits, custom training with regard to risks management, emphasizing regulation and internal controls, dedicated seminars etc. In addition, constant contact is maintained between risk managers at headquarters and field units, in particular with representatives of each Bank unit appointed to be responsible for various risk areas, to disseminate operating principles and to communicate information to the various units.

-For more information about remuneration policy for all Bank employees other than officers for 2017-2019, approved by the Board of Directors on March 20, 2017, see Note 8 to the financial statements as of June 30, 2017.
+For more information about remuneration policy for all Bank employees other than officers for 2017-2019, approved by the Board of Directors on March 20, 2017, see Note 22 to the financial statements as of December 31, 2017.